 FEEL: Have customer remove ID from wallet.
-Is there another ID left in wallet?
+Is there another ID leftt in the wallet?
 Inspect edges for smooth, uniform edges.
 Rough, differing smoothness or thickness or flimsy material are Fake ID indicators.

 LOOK: Compare the photograph and physical description to the person standing in front of you.
 Are they the same person?
 People may gain or lose weight, change their hairstyle, and even wear different color contacts on their eyes, but their height will stay the same.
 Compare the larger picture with the ghost image/watermark of the picture in the bottom corner.
 Do they match?
 Check for inconsistent fonts.
-Are the fonts aligned, meaning that the first letter in each row lines up with the row above it.
-Holograms that appear when you move the card back and forth are real.
-If the holograms on the ID always visible, even when the ID is sitting flat.
-Is the magnetic strip is transparent under light?
-These are Fake ID indicators.
+Are the fonts aligned, meaning that the first letter in each row lines up with the row above it?
+Is the magnetic strip transparent under light?
+These are some Fake ID indicators.

 ASK: How old are you?
 What is your birthdate?
 What is the apartment or house number?
-What state was the ID issued?
+In what state was the ID issued?

 GIVE: If the ID passes your screening process, return it to the customer and complete the transaction.
-If it does NOT pass, follow your company policy
+If it does NOT pass, follow your company policy.

-Items like wrist bands or ink stamps are not considered reasonable indicators of age for sale
+Items, such as wrist bands or ink stamps, are not considered reasonable indicators of age for the sale of alcoholic beverages.

-Right to Refuse:
+Right to Refuse: §18B-305

-- The Customer Isn't Always Right!
-No one under 21 is allowed to purchase or consume alcohol at your bar, restaurant or store no matter what they may tell you.
-It doesn't matter if a parent gives their child alcohol or the child sneaks it; whether a minor drinks in their own home or at your business, it is illegal for someone under 21 to consume alcohol. - Employees can refuse to sell alcoholic beverages to any person.
+• The Customer Isn't Always Right!
+No one under 21 is allowed to purchase, receive, or consume alcohol at your bar, restaurant, or store.
+It doesn't matter if a parent gives their child alcohol or the child sneaks it; whether a minor drinks in their own home or at your business, it is illegal for someone under 21 to consume, purchase or in possession of alcohol.

+• Employees can lawfully refuse to sell alcoholic beverages to any person.
 If you're unsure of their age or level of intoxication, you do not have to sell.